mohamed-i-mousa/my-fv-solver/README.md

 - **Shared-Memory Parallelism (OpenMP)**: All major compute loops (matrix assembly, gradient reconstruction, cell-update sweeps, turbulence transport) use OpenMP.
 Eigen's `BiCGSTAB` and `ConjugateGradient` solvers also use OpenMP via a RowMajor sparse-matrix layout.
 Thread count is set via `parallelism.numThreads` in the case file.

-- **VTK Export**: Comprehensive output including all flow variables and turbulence quantities
+- **VTKHDF Export**: Comprehensive output including all flow variables and turbulence quantities, written directly through the HDF5 library in VTK's modern `.vtkhdf` format.

 - **Aerodynamic Force Reporting**: Optional post-solve integration of pressure and skin-friction loads over a named wall patch, decomposed into drag/lift along user-supplied directions, with non-dimensional `Cd`/`Cl` coefficients; printed to the console and written to a `<name>_forces.txt` file